 When you have arthritis you need to find the right balance between work, activity and rest.
 Learn how to pace yourself to make the most of your energy and about equipment that can make daily tasks easier.
 See Fatigue & Arthritis

-Learn about the regular information sessions and arthritis self-management courses run by Arthritis NSW.
+Speak to our health care team, learn about the regular information sessions and arthritis self-management resources provided by Arthritis NSW.
 These will introduce you to a wide ranges of skills and small changes you can make that can lessen the impact of arthritis on your life.

 For more detailed information, see our booklet 10 Steps for Living Well with Arthritis